daniel-werner/tracy/README.md

 inspired by the awesome Endomondo application.
 It has only the basic features like visualization on map and basic analytics.
-Users need to register an account to use the application: Tracy supports form based and Google Oauth 2 authentication.
+Users need to register an account to use the application: Tracy supports form based and Oauth2 authentication (Google and GitHub).
 Workouts can be imported from standard gps xml files (GPX or TCX), or can be imported from the endomondo.com.